manuelsinn/blog/content/posts/emissiontoken.md

 ## Decentralized improvement
 One opportunity to streamline this process could lie within the realm of distributed ledger technologies.
 By using the blockchain and smart contracts, a lot of all this could potentially be...

-- automated: I'm thinking IoT enabled emission meters talking to smart contracts to automatically update  the emission balance of its holder
+- **automated**: I'm thinking IoT enabled emission meters talking to smart contracts to automatically update  the emission balance of their holders
-- made more secure, transparent and trustworthy: using the blockchain as an immutable data structure, all interactions could be logged on there, open for all to see and be held accountable indefinitely
+- made more **secure, transparent and trustworthy**: using the blockchain as an immutable data structure, all interactions could be logged on there, open for all to see and be held accountable indefinitely
-- made more efficient: without the need for a central authority and connected intermediaries to gather information and enforce the rules, sanctions and payouts can both be dealt with a lot faster
+- made more **efficient**: without the need for a central authority and connected intermediaries to gather information and enforce the rules, sanctions and payouts can both be dealt with a lot faster

+An option to bring blockchain into the game is to implement a tokenized version of an emissions trading scheme, so that emissions can interact with smart contracts in unique ways and be traded similar to the way crypto currency is.
 In a certain way, emissions are already tokenized to some extent: One emissions permit (also called carbon credit or Kyoto unit) is equivalent to one metric ton of CO2 emissions.
 To illustrate and further this idea I created an ERC20 token standard compliant "EmissionToken" which could be used to work towards these promising improvements.